rubyfu/RubyFu/module_0x4__network_kungfu/arp_spoofing.md

                  ٧
 |Victim| -----------------> |Router| ---> Internet
 ```
-Here the list of IP and MAC address of each of theme
+Here the list of IP and MAC addresses of each of theme in the follwing table[^1]

 | Host/Info |   IP Address  |    MAC Address    |
 |-----------|:-------------:|:-----------------:|